ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 ![manage IPs](images/manageIPs2024.png){.thumbnail}

-Next, click on the `...`{.action} button to the right of the IP address block you want to move and select `Move Additional IP`{.action}.
+Next, click on the `...`{.action} button to the right of the additional IP or block of IP addresses you want to move and select `Move Additional IP`{.action} or `Attach this IP block to another service`{.action}.

 ![move Additional](images/move_ip.png){.thumbnail}

-In the pop-up window, select the service to move the IP address block to from the menu.
+In the pop-up window, select the service to move the IP address to from the menu.

 ![move Additional](images/moveadditionalIP2.png){.thumbnail}